 Sea Country Stories

-Sea Country Stories is an immersive experience of being on Yarlawa Ruwi, Sea Country with senior Ngarrindjeri elder Major 'Moogy' Sumner as he demonstrates how to make the kaiki, the freshwater reed spears, harvested from Lake Alexandrina in South Australia.
+In the first Sea Country Stories: Yarlawa Ruwi, senior Ngarrindjeri elder Major 'Moogy' Sumner demonstrates how to make the kaiki, the freshwater reed spears, harvested from Lake Alexandrina in South Australia.
 Major yarns about what story and Sea Country mean to him, including stories about fishing with the pelicans, spearing flounder at night, and how to find a stingray in the stars!

 As part of this exhibit, Ngarrindjeri kuti fishers and artists at Goolwa, who shuffle for cockles in the sand, also share how they practice sustainable fishing using traditional techniques to protect the kuti, pipi cockles, for the future.